Versame/React-Native-Segment-Android-Bridge/README.md

 # React-Native-Segment-Android-Bridge
 # Introduction

 This is a react native android bridge example project for <a href="https://segment.com/">Segment IO</a>.
-The example project had native android dependencies and is strictly an Android example project.
+The example project has native Android dependencies and is strictly an Android example project.

 # Setup